flatironinstitute/FREYA/README.md

 This is a public repository for canine breast cancer analysis.

+There are two main sub-pipelines in this analysis.
+The first, in DataPrep, will process raw data to create expression and mutation calls.
+The second, in notebooks, will take that data (or you can provide your own processed data) and perform a series of analyses, including comparing it to human breast cancer.
+The rest of this description walks through how the analysis side of the pipeline is set up.

 The repository is designed to use [`repo2docker`](https://repo2docker.readthedocs.io/en/latest/) to build a `docker` container which includes